gr0uch/s2/README.md

 - [`terser`](https://github.com/terser/terser): `npm i -g terser` to add this executable to `$PATH`

 Need to build the `psbuild` binary from `parenscript-builder` and put it here to compile with `make`.
 I couldn't figure out how to automate including this dependency yet.

+## Testing

+Run a web server like `http-server .` and then navigate to the `/test/` directory.
+HTTP is required for loading modules.

 ## License